-2. Demonstrate Pre-Professional Skills

-Option 1: PPST Test (minimum scores: Writing 172, Reading 173, Math 172) Option 2: ACT Test (minimum scores: English 19, Reading 20, Math 18) Option 3: ACT Composite of 22 or higher Option 4: SAT Composite of 1510 or higher

-- 3. Complete Level Ia Professional Coursework with a C or higher - 4.
-Maintain a GPA of 2.5 or higher in 24 hours of college credit - Present acceptance request to Teacher Education Committee (TEC)
+- Demonstrate Pre-Professional Skills Option 1: ACT Test (minimum scores: English 21, Reading 22, Math 20) Option 2: ACT Composite of 22 or higher Option 3: SAT Composite of 1510 or higher Option 4: Post baccalaureate GPA of 3.0 or higher - 3.
+Complete Level I Professional Coursework with a C or higher - 4.
+Maintain a GPA of 2.8 or higher in 24 hours of college credit - 5.
+Present portfolio to Teacher Education Advisory Committee (TEAC)